-On February 2 we celebrate World Wetlands Day, and at Hotel Puerto Valle we’d like to take a step back and consider the importance of protecting these ecosystems that play a vital role for our planet.
+On February 2 we celebrate World Wetlands Day.
+At Hotel Puerto Valle we’d like to take a step back and consider the importance of protecting these ecosystems that play a vital role for our planet.

-Have you ever wondered why it is crucial to preserve the wetlands?
-Did you know about their role in our wellbeing and the sustainable future of our planet?
-Read more to understand the importance of this ecosystem.
+Have you ever wondered why is wetlands protection and restoration so important?
+Did you know about the lowlands role in our wellbeing and the sustainable future of our planet?
+Read more to understand the importance of this ecosystem in Argentina and the world.

-Wetlands include lakes, swamps and flooded areas that are covered by or saturated with water and are home to a significant number of species of flora and fauna adapted to those conditions.
-These places are not simply a transition between aquatic and land environments, but have characteristics of their own.
+Wetlands include lakes, swamps and flooded areas that are covered by or saturated with water and are home to a significant number of species of flora and fauna addapted to those conditions.
+Wetlands are not simply a transition between aquatic and land environments, but have characteristics of their own.

 Those are some of the reasons for protecting and conserving our wetlands to ensure we have a healthy and sustainable future for all.
 Let’s do our part to take care of this ecosystem!